quicwg/base-drafts/draft-ietf-quic-transport.md

 Application Error Code:

-: A variable-length integer carrying the application-specified reason the sender is ignoring the stream (see {{app-error-codes}}).
+: A variable-length integer containing the application-specified reason the sender is ignoring the stream (see {{app-error-codes}}).